-Loreta Kovacic, teacher/director/performer
+Loreta Kovacic, artist press release

 Dr. Loreta Kovacic, who is fondly referred to as the “Alchemist”, is an accomplished musician, teacher, author and children’s theater director.
 Her spirit is what makes her a true alchemist in that she has the uncanny ability to transform the seemingly normal into true gold.
 This ability is reflected in the children she works with, inspiring a new level of confidence through music and performance!